skurzinz/INFuture2019-slides/PITCHME.md

 - Joint paper with C Fritze (onb.ac.at) / H W Klug (uni-graz.at)
 - diary of Andreas Okopenko (Austrian writer)
 - medieval calendar
 - medieval itineraries
 - find ways to tag and disseminate DSE `event` data
 - **goal:** making DSE more findable and more linkable, reusable
   - calendar widget
   - describe events in RDF compatible way within TEI

 ---

 ### event

 - as "graph" relating S/P/O resulting in change of state
 - as a Named entity (missing `tei:eventName` || to `(pers|place|org)Name`
 - extending TEI P5 Guidelines
-- MRP as one more usecase
+- MRP as one example usecase
 - https://mrptestapp.acdh-dev.oeaw.ac.at/
+  - first **complete TOC** for all edited volumes

 ---